sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

 **Bucket**:

-- create a bucket on BSC
+- create a bucket on BSC/opBNB

-- mirror bucket from Greenfield to BSC
+- mirror bucket from Greenfield to BSC/opBNB

 **Object**:

-- mirror object from Greenfield to BSC
+- mirror object from Greenfield to BSC/opBNB

-- create an object on BSC
+- create an object on BSC/opBNB

-- grant/revoke permissions of objects on BSC to accounts/groups
+- grant/revoke permissions of objects on BSC/opBNB to accounts/groups

-- copy objects on BSC
+- copy objects on BSC/opBNB

-- Kick off the execution of an object on BSC
+- Kick off the execution of an object on BSC/opBNB

-- associate buckets to payment accounts on BSC
+- associate buckets to payment accounts on BSC/opBNB

 **Group**:

-- mirror group from Greenfield to BSC
+- mirror group from Greenfield to BSC/opBNB

-- create a group on BSC
+- create a group on BSC/opBNB

-- change group members on BSC
+- change group members on BSC/opBNB

-- leave a group on BSC
+- leave a group on BSC/opBNB

 Once these primitives are called by an EOA or smart contracts, the predefined events will be emitted.
 Greenfield Relayers should pick up